TexasInstruments/tifs-mcu-common/tools/keyring_cert/readme.md

 # Keyring Cert-Gen tool {#TOOLS_KEYRING_CERT_GEN}

-\note Support for encryption with symmetric auxiliary keys will be added in future releases.

 # Description:
 - This script is used to generate X.509 certificate for keyring.
 - Make sure that python3 and its dependent modules are installed in the host machine.